 In November 2009, the Company closed an amended and restated secured revolving stabilized property credit facility with Bank of America, N.A. as agent, together with three other lead lenders and other participating banks, with present commitments from participants of \$285.0 million.
-The facility is expandable to \$400 million, subject to certain conditions, including acceptable collateral.
-The principal terms of the facility include (i) an availability based primarily on appraisals, with a 67.5% advance rate, (ii) an interest rate based on LIBOR plus 350 bps, with a 200 bps LIBOR floor, (iii) a leverage ratio limited to 67.5%, (iv) an unused portion fee of 50 bps, and (v) a maturity date of January 31, 2012, subject to a one-year extension option.
+The facility is expandable to \$400 million, subject to certain conditions, including acceptable collateral, and will expire on January 31, 2012, subject to a one-year extension option.
+The principal terms of the facility include (i) an availability based primarily on appraisals, with a 67.5% advance rate, (ii) an interest rate based on LIBOR plus 350 bps, with a 200 bps LIBOR floor, (iii) a leverage ratio limited to 67.5% and (iv) an unused portion fee of 50 bps.

-Borrowings outstanding under the facility aggregated \$116.3 million at March 31, 2010, such borrowings bore interest at an average rate of 5.5% per annum, and the Company had pledged 33 of its shopping center properties as collateral for such borrowings.
+Borrowings outstanding under the facility aggregated \$81.8 million at June 30, 2010, such borrowings bore interest at a rate of 5.5% per annum, and the Company had pledged 33 of its shopping center properties as collateral for such borrowings.

-The secured revolving stabilized property credit facility has been and will be used to fund acquisitions, certain development and redevelopment activities, capital expenditures, mortgage repayments, dividend distributions, working capital and other general corporate purposes.
+The secured revolving stabilized property credit facility has been, and will be, used to fund acquisitions, certain development and redevelopment activities, capital expenditures, mortgage repayments, dividend distributions, working capital and other general corporate purposes.
 The facility is subject to customary financial covenants, including limits on leverage and distributions (limited to 95% of funds from operations, as defined), and other financial statement ratios.
-Based on covenant measurements and collateral in place as of March 31, 2010, the Company was permitted to draw up to approximately \$175.9 million, of which approximately \$59.6 million remained available as of that date.
-As of March 31, 2010, the Company was in compliance with the financial covenants and financial statement ratios required by the terms of the secured revolving stabilized property credit facility.
+Based on covenant measurements and collateral in place as of June 30, 2010, the Company was permitted to draw up to approximately \$175.9 million, of which approximately \$94.1 million remained available as of that date.
+Reflecting the July 8, 2010 transfer of a collateral property from the secured revolving stabilized property credit facility, together with other transactions subsequent to June 30, 2010, the amount the Company is permitted to draw under the secured revolving stabilized property credit facility was approximately \$166.6 million as of the date of this report, of which \$107.6 million remained available.
+As of June 30, 2010, the Company was in compliance with the financial covenants and financial statement ratios required by the terms of the secured revolving stabilized property credit facility.